-Andrew Schartmann holds a BMus and MA in music theory from McGill University, where he also taught for several years.
 In 2011, he was awarded the Schulich School of Music Teaching Award for his course on musical form in the music of Haydn, Mozart, and Beethoven.
 Most recently, his pedagogical interests have led him to explore the ways in which digital technology can improve the teaching of music.
-His companion site for the forthcoming textbook Analyzing Classical Form (Oxford University Press 2013) provides an innovative tool to enhance the learning experience.
+His companion site for the textbook Analyzing Classical Form (Oxford University Press 2013) provides an innovative tool to enhance the learning experience.

-Schartmann's most current project, Playing Beethoven's 32 Piano Sonatas: A Work in Progress, documents his thoughts (some analytical, some practical) on these seminal works.
-More on this and other projects can be found at www.andrewschartmann.com.
+One of Schartmann's current projects, Playing Beethoven's 32 Piano Sonatas: A Work in Progress, documents his thoughts (some analytical, some practical) on these seminal works.
+More on this and other projects can be found here.

 At present, Schartmann is working toward his PhD in music theory at Yale University.